lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@script`

-This is what a typical prospective cohort looks like.
-At study start, no one has a disease.
+Here is a typical prospective cohort.
 Each line is a hypothetical participant.
+At the study start, no one has a disease.
 As time passes, some people get the disease and others don't.
-When the study ends or at the time of analysis, there are a bunch of people who have gotten the disease and usually a lot more that didn't.
-We also have a bunch of data collected at several time points.
+When the study ends or at the time of analysis, there are a group of people who have the disease and usually a lot more who don't.
+There is also data collected at several time points over the study period.
 So now, you can compare how these two groups of people are different.
-What factors distinguish those with compared to those without the disease?
+What factors distinguish those with and without the disease?
 That is what we try to answer when we analyze the data.

 ---
 ## What are the main variables of interest called?